 4) About 30 minutes before serving, start a 2 quart pot of water boiling and add 1/2 teaspoon of salt.
 Add the noodles and boil according to the instructions on the package.

-7) Add the the olives to the stew if you decide to use them, for about 10 minutes to warm them.
+7) About 10 minutes before serving, remove the bones if you wish, they should slide easily off the meat, and add the the olives to the stew if you decide to use them, to warm them.
 Taste and adjust salt and pepper.

 8) Place the noodles on the plates, put the meat and veggies on top, pour the liquid over, sprinkle with parsley.